aaravdave/Glioblasted-Prototype/README.md

 ## License
 This software, as with all subsequent versions of the software, is protected by the CC-BY-NC-ND license.
 In summary, this does not allow commercial usage, distribution, or distribution of modifications of the software.
 In additon, you are required to credit authorship and state any changes you may have made.
-> More information is in the file titled `LICENSE.md`.
+> More information is in the file titled `LICENSE`.

 ## Contacts
 For questions concerning the contents of this repository, please contact aaravhdave \[at] gmail \[dot] com.